RobotecAI/sig-simulation/rfcs/RFC Feature - Simulation Interfaces Integration.md

 Service definition: [GetNamedPoses.srv](https://github.com/adamdbrw/simulation_interfaces/blob/simulation_interfaces/srv/GetNamedPoses.srv) \
 Individual named pose definition: [NamedPose.msg](https://github.com/adamdbrw/simulation_interfaces/blob/simulation_interfaces/msg/NamedPose.msg)

-This information will be obtained by calling a respective bus of `ROS 2 Named poses manager`.
+This information will be obtained by calling a respective bus of `Simulation Named poses manager`.
 Additionally, the aggregation will be filtered based on the parameters of the call.
 The poses will be predefined by a simulation expert using O3DE Editor.
 In particular, each entity with `NamedPoseComponent` from ROS 2 Gem will be registered in the poses manager.
 The `NamedPoseComponent` will contain two configurable fields called `description` and `tags`.
 During creation of game component (`CreateGameEntity`) the `TagComponent` from `LmbrCentral` Gem will be created and fed with the list of tags.

-**Note:** `ROS 2 Named poses manager` will ensure the names are unique (O3DE does not check for the name's uniqueness).
+**Note:** `Simulation Named poses manager` will ensure the names are unique (O3DE does not check for the name's uniqueness).

 ## GetNamedPoseBounds service

 This service allows to get the bounds defined in the predefined pose object. \
 Service definition [GetNamedPoseBounds.srv](https://github.com/adamdbrw/simulation_interfaces/blob/simulation_interfaces/srv/GetNamedPoseBounds.srv)

-The information about the bounds will be obtained by calling a respective bus of `ROS 2 Named poses manager`.
+The information about the bounds will be obtained by calling a respective bus of `Simulation Named poses manager`.
 Additionally, the aggregation will be filtered based on the parameters of the call.
 The bounds of the pose will be predefined by a simulation expert using O3DE Editor by adding `TransformService` and dependent services `BoxShapeService` and `SphereShapeService` alongside with the `NamedPoseComponent`.

 **Note:** Convex hull bounds shape will not be supported in this implementation.
 This subject will be cover by another RFC when necessary.